Modified from original post on 1/10/2019 on Zoot580.blogspot.com

 When I was young, my cousin John introduced me to African songs and lore and taught me words and phrases in Swahili.
 He exposed me to Kwanzaa by taking my siblings and I to the celebration at the community centers in Chicago during the holidays.
 I thoroughly enjoyed the stories, the poetry, the plays, the singing, music and the food.
 And oh my, that fruit!
 The fruit was everywhere, in aisles, waiting for me to take all I wanted and eat all I took.
-OH, and I remember this extremely attractive woman, dancing in this beautiful royal blue based, multi-colored dress.
+OH, and I remember this extremely attractive woman, dancing in this beautiful royal blue-based, multi-colored dress.
 She made her way to me, knelt down and softly caressed my cheek with her fingers before twirling away.
 Yeahhhhhh, I’m in love!
 I’m going to Africa to see HER!

 (This girl was probably from the south or west side of Chicago for all I knew.)

 Still, as far as education and access to information goes, other than presentations at the children’s library, that’s as far as it went.
-I certainly couldn’t rely on and restrict it to the pictures of naked women with baskets on their heads in elementary school books and National Geographic magazine.
+I certainly couldn’t rely on and restrict it to the pictures of topless women with baskets on their heads in elementary school books and National Geographic magazine.

-But how do we find pride in Africa when we subject ourselves to sights and sounds that teach us that we shouldn’t?
+But how do we find pride in Africa when we subject ourselves to teachings, sights and sounds that teach us that we shouldn’t?
 Television reports and movies that depict Africa in the most derogatory fashion…

 In the movie, “Primeval”, there is a memorable scene where Orlando Jones’ character got separated from the rest of the film crew while trying to escape from a giant killer crocodile.
 In addition, he was trying to evade an evil warlord and his gang, all the while suffering through cuts from thorn bushes, the muddy terrain and snakes in trees.
-After looking at his bloody hands and at his wit’s end, he looked up and yelled at the top of his lungs, “I HATE FU**ING AFRICAAAAAA!!”
+After looking at his bloody hands and at his wit’s end, he looked up and yelled at the top of his lungs, “I HATE FUCKING AFRICAAAAAA!!”
 A short while later, while walking, he muttered to himself, “I’d never say this in front of a bunch of white people, but slavery was a GOOD thing.
-Anything you gotta do to get the f**k out of Africa is OK with me.”
+Anything you gotta do to get the fuck out of Africa is OK with me.”

 I laughed uncontrollably with the other movie viewers at the time because I thought it was hilarious.
-Looking back, I am inconsolably ashamed that I found it funny to dishonor such a beautiful continent.
+Looking back, I am inconsolably ashamed that I found it funny to deny, insult and dishonor such a beautiful continent.
 MY home continent.
 The place of my people.
 That movie line was the ultimate PR nightmare.
 It reinforced the warning that whatever you do, wherever you go, don’t put Africa on your list.

 Looking back at the movie, his confrontational personality was revealed early during his first exchange at customs.
-In the scene, he acknowledged/greeted a stranger, then fired off an insulting remark after being glared at silently, without reciprocity.
+In the scene, he acknowledged/greeted a stranger, then fired off an challenging remark after being glared at silently, without reciprocity.

 We, as a society, have been brainwashed by Hollywood and the media to believe that Africa is such a bad thing.
 Such a terrible place.
-And that BEING black attaches you to everything that’s wrong with the world.
+And that BEING black attaches you to everything that’s wrong in and with the world.

 By the way.
 “Oogah Boogah”.